pgkt04/defender-control/README.md

 ```

 To enable the AV, we just do the opposite of what we needed to disable the AV.

+Upon starting the AV, the program calls CreateProcessW on C:\Windows\System32\SecurityHealthSystray.exe

 ## Windows Tamper Protection